 How are the recipients recognized and celebrated?

-Recipients are honoured first through the press conference at which their selection is announced.
-They are also honoured throughout a special Gala Awards weekend, held in May or June.
+The names of the recipients are first revealed in a news release and on social media.
+Recipients are honoured first through the announcement at which their selection is revealed to the media and the general public.
+They are also honoured throughout a special Gala Awards weekend, held in the spring.
 See Celebrations for details.